STAT545-UBC-hw-2019-20/stat545-hw-luluxpei/hw03/hw03_dplyr_ggplot2.md

 # Task 1

-As our first task, suppose we wanted to determine the absolute abundance of countries with low life expectancy over time by continent (task option 1).
-We will define low life expectancy to be below the mean life expectancy for that year.
+As our first task, suppose we want to determine the absolute abundance of countries with low life expectancy over time by continent (**task option 1**).
+We will define low life expectancy to be below the global mean life expectancy for that year.
 Let’s proceed through this task step-by-step.

 ``` r
 gapminder %>%